Discobolus

-The Discobolus by Myron ("discus thrower", Δισκοβόλος, Diskobólos) is an Ancient Greek sculpture completed at the start of the Classical period at around 460–450 BC.
-The sculpture depicts a youthful male athlete throwing a discus.
-The bronze Greek original is lost.
-The work is known through its numerous Roman copies, both full-scale ones in marble, which is cheaper than bronze, such as the first to be recovered, the Palombara Discobolus, and smaller scaled versions in bronze.
+The Discobolus by Myron ("discus thrower", Δισκοβόλος, Diskobólos) is an ancient Greek sculpture completed at the start of the Classical period in around 460–450 BC that depicts an ancient Greek athlete throwing a discus.
+Though the original Greek bronze cast is lost, the work is known through numerous Roman copies, both full-scale ones in marble, which is cheaper than bronze, such as the Palombara Discobolus, the first to be recovered, and smaller scaled versions in bronze.